Last Updated on July 18, 2021 by Arvino Voyage

 Coronavirus epidemic, making many destinations that were previously popular suddenly become quiet.
 Many people choose to stay at home rather than travel.
 Closures, travel restrictions, and self-isolation measures due to the new coronavirus have cleared public squares, roads, and travel destinations across the globe.
 Places built to accommodate thousands have become virtual ghost towns, as tourists and locals remain at home.

-Photos: The Quiet Emptiness Of A World Under Coronavirus
+Watch video: Photos, The Quiet Emptiness Of A World Under Coronavirus

 One of the holy places for Muslims, the Haram Mosque, Mecca, until now still can not be used as a place of pilgrimage.
 Because the Corona virus, a place that is usually visited by Muslims from all over the world, looks empty.